RamenVentures/Operating-Manual/README.md

 ### 1. Help you find Product/Market Fit

 - Help you create an important Mission and Vision that attracts world-class employees and customers.
-- Help you create a Value Hypothesis (a combination of target market, problem, distribution channels, customer relationships, revenue model, key activities, resources, partners, and cost structure) that results in Product/Market Fit.
+- Help you find a Business Model (a combination of a problem, target market(s), unique value proposition, solution, channels, revenue streams, cost structure, key metrics, and unfair advantage) that results in Product/Market Fit.
 - Help you measure Product/Market Fit and know when you’ve truly found it.
 - Share mental models for deciding what's most important to next and why.

 ### 2. Help you build and scale both your Product and your Team.

 - Help you identify the right roles and candidates for your team.
-- Help you effectively structure your team to build high quality product.
+- Help you effectively structure your team to build a high-quality product.
 - Act as a sounding board for technical and UX questions.

 ### 3. Help you develop into world-class founders